What Is Ethical Fashion?

 One brand which is fully committed to doing Social Good for the community that Compare Ethics loves, is Glow + See.
 Formed by the visionary designer Comet Chukura, each piece is made by disadvantaged women in London.
 Raised in East London, Comet regularly volunteers at a drop-in centre in Tower Hamlets where the accessories are made and is where she gets her fashion inspiration.
 They make sure to pay their makers for each one and then sell them on to us.
 This empowers their East London artisans with a sense of value by giving them work skills and a fair wage.

 Here’s a brand we can really get behind!
 Especially as their unique knitwear pieces even glow in the dark!
 Great for cyclists, runners or anyone wanting to be seen from dusk to dawn.
 You can learn more about other brands that are challenging inequality in this blog we wrote.
+Other ethical fashion brands focus on using fairtrade suppliers.

 Animal cruelty free